262a Wellingborough Road Northampton NN1 4EJ

-Documentation of straightforward Wills/Mirror Wills without complicated Trust Provisions are dealt with by either Hannah Robinson, David Ward, or Ashley Scott, a Solicitor Advocate.
+Documentation of straightforward Wills/Mirror Wills without complicated Trust Provisions are dealt with by either Ella Reed or David Ward.

 If the Will contains complicated Trust provisions, the costs would be charged at an hourly rate.
-The matter would either be dealt with by David Ward, whose hourly rate is £235.00 plus VAT per hour, or Ashley Scott, whose hourly rate is £175.00 plus VAT per hour.
+The matter would be dealt with by David Ward, whose hourly rate is £235.00 plus VAT per hour.
 Typically, the costs for documenting a Will with complicated Trust provisions would be in the region of £1,000.00 to £1,500.00 plus VAT.

 Most Wills that we prepare on behalf of clients do fall within the criteria of being Wills without complicated Trust provisions.